 On Schedule B list the full name and street address of any entity which contributed more than \$250.
 An entity is any contributor other than an individual.
-The term includes, but is not limited to, corporations, unions, PACs, political parties and other organizational contributors.
+The term includes, but is not limited to, corporations, LLP's, LLC's, unions, PACs, political parties and other organizational contributors.
 Include the amount of the contribution and the date of the contribution.
-Schedule B is cumulative.
+Schedule B is cumulative during the calendar year.
 If an entity makes a small contribution and later makes another contribution which combined are more than \$250, both contributions need to be reported.
 The names of the contributors and other information must be relisted on subsequent campaign statements during the election year.
 Contributions from individuals should not be reported on Schedule B. Contributions reportable on this schedule include, money, in-kind and pledges.